KEEP THE GHT SYSTEM GROWING!

 WHAT IS THE GHT SYSTEM?

-The just completed Eagle River Connector provides a bike path from the Three Eagle Trail trailhead to Eagle River’s Historic Train Depot, right on the doorstep of the city’s business district.
-It also sets the stage for community bike-ped trail connections north to Conover and west to St. Germain and the Heart of Vilas Trail System.
+To help make trail connections, the Eagle River Connector bike path leads from the Three Eagle Trail trailhead to Eagle River’s Historic Train Depot, right on the doorstep of the city’s business district.
+That sets the stage for community bike-ped trail connections north to Conover and west to St. Germain and the Heart of Vilas Trail System.

 DO BUSINE$$ES BENEFIT FROM BIKE TRAIL$$?